 To continue growing, malignant breast tumors need to be fed.
 They get nourishment by developing new blood vessels in a process called angiogenesis.
 The new blood vessels supply the tumor with nutrients that promote growth.
 As the malignant breast tumor grows, it can expand into nearby tissue.
 This process is called invasion.
 Cells can also break away from the primary, or main, tumor and spread to other parts of the body.
 The cells spread by traveling through the blood stream and lymphatic system.
 This process is called metastasis.
 When malignant breast cells appear in a new location, they begin to divide and grow out of control again as they create another tumor.
 Even though the new tumor is growing in another part of the body, it is still called breast cancer.
 The most common locations of breast cancer metastases are the lymph nodes, liver, brain, bones and lungs.

 The light circles represent normal breast cells and the dark-shaded circles represent cancerous breast cells.
 As the cancerous cells grow and multiply, they develop into a malignant tumor within the breast.

 Why does breast cancer grow?

 We all have genes that control the way our cells divide and grow.
 When these genes do not work like they should, a genetic error, or mutation, has occurred.
 Mutations may be inherited or spontaneous.
 Inherited mutations are ones you were born with — an abnormal gene that one of your parents passed on to you at birth.
-Inherited mutations of specific genes, such as the BRCAI and BRCA2 genes, increase a woman’s risk of developing breast cancer.
+Inherited mutations of specific genes, such as the BRCA1 and BRCA2 genes, increase a woman’s risk of developing breast cancer.
 Spontaneous mutations occur within your body during your lifetime.
 The actual cause or causes of mutations still remains unknown.
 Researchers have identified two types of genes that are important to cell growth.
 Errors in these genes turn normal cells into cancerous ones.
-The table below provides a description of each.